stoicsapien1/Customer-Credit-Card-Clustering/README.md

 This repository consists of several files, namely :

 - `dataset_Customer-Credit-Card-Clustering.csv` = Datasets used in the project
-- `notebook_Customer-Credit-Card-Clustering.ipynb` = This file is the main *notebook* used to explore create model and anlyze clusters
+- `notebook_Customer-Credit-Card-Clustering.ipynb` = This file is the main *notebook* used to explore dataset, create model and analyze clusters
 - `inferencing_Customer-Credit-Card-Clustering.ipynb`= *Notebook* used for *testing inference*.
 Inferencing is done on a separate *notebook* to prove that the model can run on a *notebook* that is *clean* of variables**.

 # Brief Summary of Project